Aen-OS/interfacestudio/README.md

 POLICY:

-- Research why websites have cookies and privacy policy and make one.
+- Research why websites have cookies and privacy policy.
+- make cookie banner for users to accept.
+- make cookies and privacy policy page for users to read.

 SERVICES: